Understanding Dementia Through Key Statistics

 Less common forms of dementia include:

 • Lewy body dementia, which is caused by abnormal clumps of proteins in the brain.
-Lewy bodies are typically characterized by symptoms like acting out dreams during sleep, visual hallucinations, difficulty focusing, tremors, and uncoordinated movement.
+People with dementia with Lewy bodies typically experience symptoms like acting out dreams during sleep, visual hallucinations, difficulty focusing, tremors, and uncoordinated movement.

 • Frontotemporal dementia is caused by a breakdown of the connections between nerve cells and the frontal and temporal lobes, which are typically related to behavior, language, and personality.

-• Mixed dementia refers to when an individual experiences a combination of dementia causes and symptoms.
+• Mixed dementia refers to when an individual experiences a combination of dementia causes and symptoms, such as Alzheimer’s disease and vascular dementia.

 Getty/AnnaStills